kevinqqnj/cordova-template-vuetify-webpack/README.md

 * **Cordova:** _7.0.0_
 * **Node.js:** _8.0.0_ (Supports ES6)

-## WARNING (For Linux and Mac OS users):

-For live-reload i can't find easy way to do fixed version of this.
-But you can develop your app with this way:

-1. `cordova platform add ios browser` (browser needs for development in live-reload mode.)
-2. `cordova run ios -- --lr` (wait till app opens in your ios emulator or phone. it will close console output after publish, so live-reload will not work. don't close the app and go to next step.)
-3. `cordova run browser -- --lr` (you can use live-reload in your phone-emulator and browser at same time. you can edit your files in live-reload mode now.)

----

 ## Features

 Hooks are smart.
 They can fix some problems for you.
 Fix list: